willmendesneto/willmendesneto.github.io/_posts/2014-10-28-creating-a-crud-in-a-single-angular-controller.markdown

  });
 {% endhighlight %}

-Neste service podemos destacar alguns métodos:
+In this service we can highlight some methods:

-- init: Instancia um novo objeto `OfflineModel`, passando parâmetros para os outros que o terão injetados via [composição][composition-pattern];
+- init: OfflineModel Instantiates a new object, passing parameters to the others who have injected via [composition pattern][composition-pattern];
-- createValueObject: Cria um [ValueObject][value-object], pegando somente as informações que foram inseridas no campo de _fields e descartando as demais;
+- createValueObject: Creates a [ValueObject][value-object], catching only the information that was entered into the field _Fields and discarding the other;
-- create: Cria um item
+- create: Creates an item;
-- update: Edita o item com base nas novas especificacoes
+- update: Edits the item based on the new specifications;
-- delete: Remove um determinado item
+- delete: Remove a specific item;

-Para que o nosso exemplo tenha alguma informação inicial, criaremos um `angular.value()` com alguns contatos.
+For our example has some initial information, we will create a `angular.value()` with some contacts.

 {% highlight javascript %}
 /**